-TakeRoot works directly with residents at Wyckoff Gardens, LaGuardia Houses, Holmes Towers and Cooper Park Houses – the four sites where NYCHA and NYC Housing Preservation and Development have publicized an intention to allow private developers to construct market rate housing.
+TakeRoot worked directly with residents at Wyckoff Gardens, LaGuardia Houses, Holmes Towers and Cooper Park Houses – the four sites where NYCHA and NYC Housing Preservation and Development have publicized an intention to allow private developers to construct market rate housing.
 None of these development proposals have turned into real projects.

 At Cooper Park, residents resisted a plan to build a 250-unit apartment building, a decision made without consultation with residents or the necessary environmental-review procedures.
 TakeRoot worked with Cooper Park tenants to demand adequate resident engagement and opportunity to comment on the development plan and, in May 2019, NYCHA cancelled its plans for the development.